eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 ];
 ```

-This approaches opts to normalise all the possible spell behaviours, creating no-op actions by-way of zero values.
+This approach opts to normalise all the possible spell behaviours, creating no-op actions by way of zero values.
-From here, we model how we wish to store the state of a battle throughout game play.
+From here, we model how we wish to store the state of a battle throughout gameplay.

 ```typescript
 type BattleState = {